 The spherical mirror Fabry-Perot Interferometer (FPSI) is a device consisting of two partially reflective confocal mirrors and an oscillator.
 The oscillator modulates the mirror system by changing the distance between the mirrors by microns, which consequently changes the geometrical system of the FPSI.
 This gives its scanning profile because of its ability to move through many different resonant wavelengths.

-The driver applies a voltage ramp function, which in principle, cycles through all voltages from 0 to a set value.
-This max set value is usually set so that focusing on a specific wavelength can be achieved.
-Hercher explained in his paper that, “[s]ince the resonant wavelength of the interferometer is a linear function of the mirror spacing it is possible to obtain a linear plot of the source spectrum simply by recording the output from the detector as a function of the mirror separation.”
-[1] This encapsulated the main idea behind the interferometer where a logarithmical scale of frequency can be taken and scale down to something that is linear and easily measureable.

 This system differs from its predecessor, the parallel mirror Fabry-Perot Interferometer (FPPI), which was developed by Fabry and Pérot back in the early 20th century [1], in the fact that the light incident on surface on the mirrors is not collimated, but rather, focused on the first mirror allowing for a wider angle and range of distribution for the detector.
 The very first of the Fabry-Perot Interferometers had implemented a white light source and was driven by a series of pressured tanks, which displaced water accordingly.
 This allowed for the movement of the lens along an axis so as to observe the spectral fringes associated with that movement [2].
 (Talk more about this).

 This has been improved to scan over all wavelengths and to have a more exact form of measurement by means of electronic devices.
 The initial idea behind the scanning FPSI was to analyze specific modes of gaseous lasers to improve their performance in the field [3].
 This idea was then expanded upon and now the scanning FPSI is not only used for laser mode analysis, but also for “pressure or mechanical scanning, fringe display, or tunable narrow band filtering” [1].
 This idea was further expanded upon by using the FPSI actively to “control a tunable diode laser” for improved accuracy [5].
 Further more, the use of the FPSI has been applied in interference measurements.
 “The FPI is used to study the thermosphere by measuring the oxygen red line emission at 630.0 nm” [4].
 It can be seen that the advancement of the FPSI has been growing over the decades, however control and measurement at high accuracy can only be truly achieved in a perfectly balanced system.
 While “Air-spaced FPIs… are more stable by 2 orders of magnitude and can be constructed for any desired wavelength” [5], the control of these devices can only be so exact due to flaws in analog control circuitry.